What Is Bitcoin in 5 Minutes

 The nonce and the two hashes in the block together need to create a hash that meets a certain set of criteria established by the software that powers the Bitcoin network.
 The only way to find a valid hash is by trying random nonce numbers until the hash criteria is met.

 Miners buy or build special computers, develop algorithms, and spend a lot of time and energy in the form of electricity to find the nonce that meets this criteria.
-The first miner to find the nonce and creates the hash that meets the criteria broadcasts the hash to the entire network.
+The first miner to find the nonce and create the hash that meets the criteria broadcasts the hash to the entire network.

 While creating the block’s hash is very difficult, checking that it meets the criteria is very simple.
 Nodes verify that the block’s hash meets the criteria, then add that block to their copy of the blockchain.